Table of Contents

 VA Health Care benefits are made in the form of medical care, personal care and payments to medical providers.
 VA Health Care does not provide cash to veteran seniors.
 Benefits limits range dramatically depending on the veteran’s Priority Group.
 For long term care, co-pays can range from $0 - $100 / day.
 Veterans with a compensable service-connected disability are exempt from long-term care co-pays.
 Although the VA has made significant improvements in their claims processing backlog, application decisions can still take many months.

-The VA offers Assisted Living care through the Community Residential Care Program (CRCP) and at VA Domiciliaries.
+The VA offers Assisted Living care through the Community Residential Care (CRC) Program and at VA Domiciliaries.
 However, for the majority of veterans, the VA only pays for this program’s administration and clinical services.
 Care is provided at both VA facilities and at approved outside facilities.
-There are also specialized dementia and Alzheimer’s care programs.
+There is also specialized dementia and Alzheimer’s care programs available.
 Veterans should also be aware of the VA Aid and Attendance Program which provides financial assistance to help pay for assisted living.

 VA offers skilled nursing care at VA nursing homes, State Veterans home and outside nursing homes when VA or State homes are not available in a location that would allow the veteran to remain close to their family.
 Skilled nursing home care is available under two programs.
 If the care is considered temporary, it is referred to as Community Living Center Care or if care is for the long term, it is called Community Nursing Home Care.
 Prospects must be assessed by a medical provider and determined to require inpatient nursing care and be medically stable.
 Payment for care varies dramatically depending on the veteran’s Priority Group.